lumeland/lume.land/cms/configuration/fields.md

 All fields must have a name and a type.

-- `name`: Defines the entry name used to store the value.
+- `name`: The name of the variable used to store the value in the document.
-- `type`: Defines the data format and interface used in the CMS frontend.
+- `type`: The data format and interface used in the CMS frontend.

 Let's say we have the following markdown document: